pedrodapp/time-capsule/README.md

 ## 💻 Project

-Time capsule template with projects I participated like events and courses.
+Time capsule template with projects I participated like online courses and technology events.

 ## 🚀 Technologies